jroshanjha/amazon-review/README.md

 # amazon-review
-This is Amazon Product review with ratings score 0-5
+This is Amazon Product review with ratings score 0-5 so our target or task to predict Sentiment Analaysis for review is positive or negative or Netural.

 # Git Clone....
 git clone https://github.com/